AndreasHeger/CGATReport/doc/Tutorial1.rst

        My first bar plot.

 The :term:`report` directive is used to insert the graph into the restructured text document.
-Behind the scenes, sphinxreport`sphinx` will call the sphinxreport extension and request a barplot.
-The sphinxreport in turn will look for a data source :meth:`MyDataFunction` in the module :file:`Tutorial1.py` that should be somewhere in your :env:`PYTHONPATH` or added in :file:`conf.py`.
+Behind the scenes, cgatreport`sphinx` will call the cgatreport extension and request a barplot.
+The cgatreport in turn will look for a data source :meth:`MyDataFunction` in the module :file:`Tutorial1.py` that should be somewhere in your :env:`PYTHONPATH` or added in :file:`conf.py`.
 The default location for these is in the :file:`python` subdirectory under the main installation